Murder of Elizabeth Roberts

 Elizabeth "Lisa" Ann Roberts (née Elder; November 3, 1959 – August 9, 1977), otherwise known as Precious Jane Doe, was an American homicide victim found near Everett, Washington on August 14, 1977, who was an unidentified decedent for 43 years until being identified on June 16, 2020.
 She had been picked up by a male driver while hitchhiking and killed after refusing sex.
 Her assailant had strangled her with a cord and then emptied his gun into her head, complicating identification.
 Roberts was a teen runaway who left her Oregon home in July 1977, less than a month before her murder.
-She was given the nickname "Precious Jane Doe" by Detective Jim Scharf, who caught the case in 2008.
+She was given the nickname "Precious Jane Doe" by Detective Jim Scharf, who began investigating the case in 2008.
 The detective was quoted as saying, "This young girl was precious to me because her moral decision from her proper upbringing cost her her life [...]
 I knew she had to be precious to her family too, so I had to find them.
 We needed to give her name back to her and return her remains to her family."
 Roberts was 17 at the time of her murder, though initial police estimations of her age were much older.
 Her body was found by blackberry pickers, and the medical examiner determined she had been dead for approximately 5 days before discovery.
 She was discovered fully clothed in a pastel tank top and denim cutoffs.
 As her identity remained unknown, Roberts' case was relegated as a cold case.
 In 2020, genetic testing via hair samples was used to locate her biological family, who led to her adoptive family.

 Background

-Elizabeth "Lisa" Ann Roberts, born Elizabeth Ann Elder, was born November 3, 1959, to Mary Guignard and Stanley Elder in Hood River, Oregon, and later adopted out to Troy and Dolly Roberts of Roseburg, Oregon at age 2.
-She was adopted out after her birth parents divorced, and her mother remarried and gave birth to two biological half-siblings of Roberts, Ken Christensen and Carol Holen.
+Elizabeth Ann Elder was born November 3, 1959, to Mary Guignard and Stanley Elder in Hood River, Oregon.
+She was adopted by Troy and Dolly Roberts of Roseburg, Oregon at age 2.
+She was put up for adoption after her birth parents divorced, and her mother remarried and gave birth to two biological half-siblings of Roberts', Ken Christensen and Carol Holen.
 Roberts had 2 adoptive sisters, Tonya Roberts and Lynn Roberts.
 Tonya, who was 10 when Elizabeth disappeared, described her relationship with Elizabeth as "I looked up to Lisa as my big sister, who would spend time with me and play with me downstairs [...] we had a really good bond because we were both adopted."
 Roberts grew up in Roseburg, Oregon and attended Roseburg High School.
 Roberts was noted as having a strong interest in music and played the flute in her school band.